 - Karijini to Exmouth

-- Exmouth to Perth, making stops along the Coral Coast
+- Exmouth to Perth, making these stops along the Coral Coast

 This route (or in the reverse direction, like I did) allows you to explore the highlights of Australia’s Coral Coast, plus visit Karijini, one of Western Australia’s best national parks.